DhruvRawat232005/Semantix-Visual-Compiler/README.md

-# Semantix — Visual Language Analyzer
+# Semantix — Visual Language Compiler

 Semantix is a visual compiler-like system for an English-like programming language.
 It demonstrates key compiler design phases including lexical analysis, syntax analysis, and Abstract Syntax Tree (AST) generation, with an interactive frontend for visualization.